koltyakov/PnP-JS-Core-Debug/README.md

 ### Configuration files

-Connection is saved to config files which is better to exclude from git repository.
+Connection is saved to config files which are better to exclude from a git repository.
 By default config path is `./config/private.json`.
-Passwords in configs are stored in encrypted way.
+Passwords in configs are stored in an encrypted way.

 Config sample: